How users are identified for users metrics

-The Unique Visitors metric in web reports and Active Users metric in app reports in Google Analytics (GA) can help you find out how many users viewed or interacted with your content within a specific date range.
+The Users metric in Google Analytics (GA) can help you find out how many users viewed or interacted with your content within a specific date range.

-To be able to quickly serve data to your reports, GA creates a set of unsampled, pre-aggregated data tables, which are updated on a daily basis.
+To be able to quickly serve data to your reports, Analytics creates a set of unsampled, pre-aggregated data tables, which are updated on a daily basis.
 (For more information on how this works, read how sampling works.)
 The pre-aggregated data tables are well equipped to handle common reporting requests, including changes to the date range in standard reports.
 For example, when you request a report, Analytics looks up each metric in the pre-aggregated data tables and serves those results to your reports.
 If you adjust the date range from August 1 - August 31 to August 1 - September 1, Analytics looks up each metric in the September 1 pre-aggregated data table and adds the new data to the existing total.

-Although this works well for most metrics, it doesn’t work well for Unique Visitors or Active Users.
-Some metrics, like metrics like Pageviews or Screenviews, are simple additive counts over days, but Unique Visitors/Active Users are based on more complicated calculations.
+Although this works well for most metrics, it doesn’t work well for Users.
+Some metrics, like Pageviews or Screenviews, are simple additive counts over days, but Users are based on more-complicated calculations.
 Instead of just adding (or subtracting) processed data from the pre-aggregate tables, GA needs to recalculate these metrics for each different possible date range that you select in a report.
-For example, a user could visit a website on August 31 and on September 1, but GA recognizes this users as just one Unique Visitor over the course of these two days.
-In your reports, if you change the date range from August 1 - August 31 to August 1 - September 1, GA can’t simply add the difference to the value of Unique Visitors you see in your reports because this number is based on a complicated calculation, and not just added to the running total in the pre-aggregated data tables.
+For example, a user could open a website on August 31 and on September 1, but GA recognizes this user as just one User over the course of these two days.
+In your reports, if you change the date range from August 1 - August 31 to August 1 - September 1, GA can’t simply add the difference to the value of Users you see in your reports because this number is based on a complicated calculation, and not just added to the running total in the pre-aggregated data tables.
 Instead, the metric has to be calculated on the fly each time you request it in your reports.

 Calculation 1: Pre-calculated data